 Once you have recalled, collected and noted the points then the next step is to structure it as given below:

 - Main concept/theory

 - Suggested Changes

-Always memorize the quotes correctly and the name of the person who has quoted it.
+Always memorize the quotes correctly and the name of the person who has quoted them.
 If you are not sure about the quote then it is advised to leave it instead of writing it incorrectly.

-For an effective essay writing one should clearly be sure of the purpose of writing the essay and should remember about the “Five Wives and One Husband” concept i.e., – Who?, Why?, What?, When?, Where?, and How?, that is taught in the school on the first day of Essay Writing.
-Following this concept will make you to stick around the topic and not to paddle away from the topic.
+For effective essay writing one should clearly be sure of the purpose of writing the essay and should remember the “Five Wives and One Husband” concept i.e., – Who?, Why?, What?, When?, Where?, and How?, that is taught in the school on the first day of Essay Writing.
+Following this concept will make you stick around the topic and not paddle away from the topic.

 - Editorial section of The Hindu Newspaper